bchamby/k8s-the-easy-way-2/README.md

 #### Dynamic Inventory

 This Ansible playbook uses a <a href="https://github.com/ansible/ansible/tree/devel/contrib/inventory">GCE dynamic inventory script</a> which obviates the need to manage a static inventory.
-You will need to create a folder called `inventory` and place both the `gce.py` and `gce.ini`
+You will need to create a folder called `inventory/` which contains both the `gce.py` and `gce.ini` files.

-You must configure the `gce.ini` file for your project.
+You must configure the `gce.ini` file for your project, as follows:

 * gce.ini

-  + Line 44: GCE service account e-mail address
+  + _Line 44_: GCE service account e-mail address
-  + Line 45: GCE service account private key file (in PEM format)
+  + _Line 45_: GCE service account private key file (in PEM format)
     - Line 24 shows how to create a PEM file using the PKCS12 file you can download from Google's IAM console.
 Basically, you just need to run `openssl pkcs12 -in <path to .p12 file> -passin pass:notasecret -nodes -nocerts | openssl rsa -out <path to output .pem file>`.
-  + Line 46: GCE Project ID
+  + _Line 46_: GCE Project ID
-  + Line 47: GCE Zone
+  + _Line 47_: GCE Zone